 In 2019 IEC standard used for commercial refrigerating appliances (IEC60335-2-89) was updated, raising the charge limit for flammable refrigerants: for propane up to approximately 500 g and up to 1,2 kg for A2L safety class flammable refrigerants per one circuit.
 This makes the transition of light commercial applications to low-GWP refrigerants much easier than with the previous 150 g limit.
 This new edition of the standard defines a series of specific additional measures needed to allow higher charge levels without increasing risk as set by the previous edition of the standard.
-The IEC standard is directly applicable in most of the world countries, but in Europe as in some other countries/regions, it has to be integrated into the local standardization system.
-CENELEC TC61 is in charge of publishing the EN version of the IEC standard.
-Proposed draft of EN 600335-2-89 standard was positively voted in 2021 and is expected to be published in 2022.
-Once published, then the standard must be included into the list of harmonized standards with EU Machine Directive (MD).
-Anyway, until when EU authorities will adopt recently approved new IEC global standard charge limit, it remains still at 150 g per circuit.
-In case of larger applications multi-circuit configuration is a feasible option.
+The IEC standard is directly applicable in most of the world countries, but in many regions has to be integrated into the local standardization system.
+CENELEC TC61 published recently the EN version of the IEC standard in August 2022.
+The standard supposed to be included into the list of harmonized standards with EU Machine Directive (MD).
 For systems not in the scope of EN 60335-2-89, the general standard EN 378-1 applies, with charge limits in function of system configuration, access category and room volume.